RacheliWiner/RacheliWiner/README.md

 I'm a curious programmer, that always wants to learn more...

-🐞I like to find bugs and enjoy solving them
+🐞I like to find bugs, and enjoy solving them

-Not afraid of any challenge, their my pation
+🥇Not afraid of any challenge, they are my passion

 🎶 The music is a part of me, and I like playing the piano

 📧 Email: R.96769@Gmail.Com

-📚 Fun fact: When I reach a new book - you won't see me till the last page...
+📚 When I reach a new book - you won't see me till the last page...

 #